Riverside State Park: History

 The park came into being with various gifts of land in 1933 and 1934.
-It was developed by members of the Civilian Conservation Corps.
+It was developed by members of the Civilian Conservation Corps' 949th Company.
+The workers lived at Camp Seven Mile in what would become the park and worked to clear old logging debris, replant the forest and construct park structures.
 Evidence of the CCC's work can be seen at the Bowl and Pitcher area's suspension bridge, kitchen shelter, restroom, park residence, office, and maintenance shop.
 CCC workers also constructed the rock walls and much of the roadway of Aubrey White Parkway, the restroom on the Centennial Trail near the Carlson Trailhead, and various trails in the park.
+Camp Seven Mile was converted into a military base during World War II and the Korean War.
+Actor Clark Gable was among those who received training at Camp Seven Mile during World War II.

 Features

 Areas of the park include the Bowl and Pitcher, the Nine Mile Recreation Area, the Little Spokane River Natural Area, the 600 acre off-road vehicle park, the equestrian trails area, and a portion of the 37 mi Spokane River Centennial Trail.
 The Spokane House Interpretive Center has exhibits about the Spokane Indians, early pioneers, fur trappers, traders, the area's fort and military history, and Spokane House, the fur trading post established nearby.
 Numerous hiking and biking trails exist throughout the park.